 Applied sciences in particular are extremely valuable to education and society, and must therefore be readily accessible.

 Universities of applied sciences perform a great deal of applied scientific research.
 This contributes to educational reform and innovation by corporations and civil society.
-The results of this type of research can take various forms.
+The results of this research can take various forms.
 In addition to articles, applied science can produce prototypes, protocols, models and instructional materials.
-Not all of these results are currently easily findable or accessible to a wider audience.
+We want to make all of these results more easily findable and more accessible to a wider audience.

 Goal: a web of research information

-Associate professors, lecturer-researchers, research support staff, ICT and policy makers collaborate in this project to increase the visibility of applied sciences.
+Associate professors, lecturer-researchers, research support staff, IT and policy makers collaborate in this project to increase the visibility of applied sciences.